theatom06/undercover/README.md

-# Game PWA
+# Undercover PWA

 ## Overview
-This project is a Progressive Web App (PWA) for a game that features a colorful design primarily using black and white colors with vibrant accents.
+This project is a Progressive Web App (PWA) for the Undercover game.
 The app is designed to provide a seamless user experience across various devices.

 ## Getting Started